 an hourly fee.
 When they charge a percentage fee, it’s usually one percent of the value of your portfolio.

 4. How Often Will I Have Access to You?

 You want to know how often you can contact your financial advisor.
 In many cases, you’ll have a certain set number of scheduled meetings each year.
 This question helps you understand if your financial advisor is open to your emails and phone calls outside of these scheduled meetings.

 5. What Is Your Philosophy for Investing?

 You and your financial advisor need to share the same philosophy when it comes to investing money.
 This is essential for you to believe in their advice and maintain the course even when things seem shaky.
 You’ll trust their experience and advice.
-You need to know that they’re going to get you where you want to go financially.
+You need to know that they’re going to get you

 A follow-up question for this one should be “What type of client do you typically work with?”
 You want to make sure that they’ve worked with clients in similar situations before you.
 You want to know that they’re comfortable working with your goals and funding.